 - Harrison Laifer, Vice President of Brand Partnerships, Morgan Stanley

 - Jeremy Losak, PhD, Assistant Professor, Sport Analytics, Syracuse University

 - Hugo Marsans, Partnerships and Client Solutions, DAZN

 - Ian McFate, Director of Growth, Sports and Entertainment, Aramark

-- Steven Shur, Attorney, Giordano, Halleran and Ciesla
+- Steven Shur, Attorney, K&L Gates

-Daniel Anyaegbunam ’14
+Daniel Anyaegbunam, Esq, ’14

 Anyaegbunam has a desire to reconnect with Syracuse University and has served as a guest lecturer in Sport Management classes.
 A former SU football player and Economics major, Anyaegbunam seeks to be a resource for students and student-athletes to help them navigate the sport industry as well as show them what it takes to create one’s own path after one no longer suits up for game days.